ByteLeMani/ctf_proxy/example_services/README.md

 Accept: */*

 EH!
 VOLEVI
-http1 SQLi
+http_service SQLi
 ```
 ![zeb](https://media.tenor.com/RuX0-g3wo-IAAAAC/zeb-zeb89.gif)

-This way you can search for attacks on Wireshark by searching for the keyword.
+It also works on TLS encrypted communications, because the keyword will be sent as plaintext.